 Tom and a cousin developed two independent and complementary farm businesses on the same property.
 Under T-D-J Farm, Tom owns a milking herd of registered Holsteins and Jerseys and all the milking equipment.
 His cousin, Jay Skellie, owns the land and buildings and does the cropping as Hi-Brow Farms.
 “It has enabled me to focus on the cows,” Tom says.
 “Every time I have a calf born, it makes me happy.
 That’s what motivates me to stay in the business.
 Raising that caliber of cow, that’s exciting.”

 Tom and his wife, Diane, (the T & D in the farm’s name) have four grown children, one of whom works part-time for his dad.
-Diane Jilek, a retired teacher who now works in accounting, “makes the best macaroni and cheese going,” Tom says appreciatively.
-The secret?
-“Great Cheddar cheese, of course.”
-Their two daughters work in agricultural stewardship and nature education and the other son is a high-power chef, although he also owns 20 cows.
-Tom has not encouraged his children to follow in his footsteps and he suspects he might be the last of the long line to milk cows.
-“Unless you really love it, you’re gonna hate it,” he says.
+Diane Jilek, a retired teacher now works in accounting, “makes the best macaroni and cheese going,” Tom says appreciatively.
+Two daughters work in agricultural stewardship and nature education and the other son is a chef, who also owns 20 cows.
+“I’m a connecting link,” says chef Kane Jilek.
+“I have high influence on what we buy and I love using local ingredients.
+I have a lot of respect for farmers because I know what they do.